History of the Jews in Africa: The Lemba People

-The Lemba,"wa-Remba", or "Mwenye" are a Bantu-speaking ethnic group native to Zimbabwe and South Africa, with smaller, little-known branches in Mozambique and Malawi.
+The Lemba,"wa-Remba", or "Mwenye" are a Bantu-speaking ethnic group which is native to Zimbabwe and South Africa, with smaller, little-known branches in Mozambique and Malawi.
 According to Tudor Parfitt, when he first worked in the field among the Lemba in South Africa, Zimbabwe and Malawi in the 1980s, they numbered an estimated 50,000.
-They speak the same Bantu languages which their geographic neighbours speak and they also bear a physical resemblance to their geographic neighbors, but some of their religious practices and beliefs are similar to Jewish and Muslim practices and beliefs.
+They speak the same Bantu languages which their geographic neighbors speak and they also bear a physical resemblance to their geographic neighbors, but some of their religious practices and beliefs are similar to Jewish and Muslim practices and beliefs.
 According to Parfitt, the Lemba claim that they once had a book which described their traditions but it was lost.

-Parfitt has suggested that the name "Lemba" may originate in chilemba, a Swahili word for the turbans which are worn by some Bantu men, or it may originate from lembi, a Bantu term for a "non-African" or a "respected foreigner".
+Parfitt has suggested that the name "Lemba" may be derived from chilemba, a Swahili word for the turbans which are worn by some Bantu men, or it may be derived from lembi, a Bantu term for a "non-African" or a "respected foreigner".
 In Zimbabwe and South Africa, the people prefer the name Mwenye.

-They have a tradition of ancient Jewish or South Arabian descent through their male line.
+They adhere to a tradition in which they claim ancient Jewish or South Arabian descent through their male line.
 Genetic Y-DNA analyses in the 2000s have established a partially Middle-Eastern origin for a portion of the male Lemba population.
 More recent research argues that DNA studies do not support claims of a specifically Jewish genetic heritage.